-- Do instruments exist to measure relevant variables? - \circ $\;$ More than one instrument can be used - One may select parts or components from instruments and combined to form new instrument - o Look for multiple scales and constructs; sometimes other relevant constructs will appear during search - Google Scholar (scholar.google.com) useful search tool; GSU library online search is excellent - Search terms consider including some of the following terms - o (Alpha OR Cronbach) - These will limit search to studies that include scales and report Cronbach's alpha (a measure of internal consistency reliability) - Target population, e.g., "college" or "work" or "teachers" etc. - o (Scale OR instrument) - Locate sources that provide scale item wording - \circ $\,$ Many published studies will not present complete scales, instead they provide a few example items - Sometimes scale wording is provided in
+- Do instruments exist to measure relevant variables? - More than one instrument can be used - o Can select parts or components from instruments and combined to form new instrument - Look for multiple scales and constructs; sometimes other relevant constructs will appear during search - Google Scholar (scholar.google.com) useful search tool; GSU library online search is excellent - Search terms consider including some of the following terms - (Alpha OR Cronbach OR Raykov) - These will limit search to studies that include scales and report Cronbach's alpha (a measure of internal consistency reliability) - Target population, e.g., "college" or "work" or "teachers" etc. - o (Scale OR instrument) - Locate sources that provide scale item wording - o Many published studies will not present complete scales, instead they provide a few example items - o Sometimes wording is provided in - Text of the Instrumentation or Measures section of Method - Tables in Method or Results section

-- Text of the Instrumentation or Measures section of Method - Tables in Method or Results section - Appendix - Do not rely on scale title to judge relevance of scale items - Scale wording adequate? - Read scale items carefully to ensure those items are relevant to your construct definition or operational definition - o If wording match is inadequate, look for another scale or consider how to revise wording - If scale wording is offensive or invasive of privacy unnecessarily, consider another scale lower response rates will be expected for scales that respondents find distasteful - Complexity, Length, Administration, and Scoring - Does the scale have conditional questions?
-For example: If you answer "Yes" to Question 2, go to Question 5 - Such complexity can create confusion and reduce likelihood that respondents will complete the instrument or complete it successfully - Find scales that are short as possible; shorter instruments tend to produce higher response rates - Does the scale require specially trained individuals to administer it to participants? - o Does the scale require specially trained individuals to score it? - Availability - Is it available for use freely or copyrighted? - Must you gain permission for use from authors? - o If use requires a fee, find another scale if a free to use option exists
+- Appendix - Do not rely on scale title to judge relevance - Scale wording adequate? - Read scale items carefully to ensure those items are relevant to your construct definition or operational definition - o If wording match is inadequate, look for another scale or consider how to revise wording - If scale wording is offensive or invasive of privacy unnecessarily, consider another scale lower response rates will be expected for scales that respondents find distasteful - Complexity, Length, Administration, and Scoring - Does the scale have conditional questions?
+For example: If you answer "Yes" to Question 2, go to Question 5 - Such complexity can create confusion and reduce likelihood that respondents will complete the instrument or complete it successfully - Find scales that are short as possible; shorter instruments tend to produce higher response rates - Does the scale require specially trained individuals to administer it to participants? - Does the scale require specially trained individuals to score it? - Availability - Is it available for use freely or copyrighted? - Must you gain permission for use from authors? - If use requires a fee, find another scale.